 What Shows Will Be on Disney+?

-In the realm of Star Wars, Disney+ will be home to a currently untitled Rogue One prequel series starring Diego Luna, along with The Mandalorian starring Pedro Pascal as a Boba Fett-type bounty hunter in the years between the original trilogy and the new one.
-There’s also a new season of The Clone Wars in development.
+In the realm of Star Wars, Disney+ will be home to a currently untitled Rogue One prequel series starring Diego Luna as Cassian Andor.
+The Mandalorian starring Pedro Pascal as a Boba Fett-type bounty hunter in the years between the original trilogy and the new one, with a gigantic budget to rival Game of Thrones, will be a Day One launch series.
+There’s also a new animated season of The Clone Wars in development.

 What else?
 Gina Rodriguez was hired in late January to serve as executive producer on a series called Diary of a Female President, in which a Cuban-American 12-year-old girl narrates her life years before becoming President of the United States.